Transcript for video Lifetime mortgages in a nutshell

 Unlike a standard residential mortgage, you don’t make monthly repayments; instead, interest builds up on your loan each year.
 Interest is charged on the total borrowing and any interest previously added, which quickly increases the amount you owe.
 The loan plus interest is repaid through the sale of your property, once you (and your partner, for joint lifetime mortgages) have passed away or entered long-term care, subject to terms and conditions.

 A lifetime mortgage will reduce the amount of inheritance you are able to leave, so it’s a good idea to have a chat with your family first.
-Your tax position and any entitlement to means-tested benefits may also be affected – therefore you’ll need to talk through your full financial situation with an equity release adviser.
+Your tax position and any entitlement to welfare benefits may also be affected – therefore you’ll need to talk through your full financial situation with an equity release adviser.

 How much can I borrow with a lifetime mortgage?